 Hotspot Shield is the name of the newest addition in our VPN database – VPNs that we have to test and review, that is.
-In order for such a product to earn its place in our database, we need to run a series of tests (usability, security, and speed) on it and find out a bunch of details about it such as its logging policy, what kind of data it collects, company info and what kind of services it’s compatible with.
+For such a product to earn its place in our database, we need to run a series of tests (usability, security, and speed) on it.
+Also, to find out a bunch of details about it, such as its logging policy, what kind of data it collects, company info, and what kind of services it’s compatible with.

 We’d like to run you through the whole operation in a couple of minutes, but unfortunately, our assessment process is a lengthy, tedious process that includes several steps.
 So we thought you’d appreciate a quick way to navigate through the review’s main points, so we included a table of content for your convenience.